 Behind it is, as with Order Do that in the apartment too Anxietyto part with something - after all, you might need it again at some point and then not find it again.

 4. Computers are like wardrobes: clearing out is necessary

 With an empty desktop and fewer browser tabs, you can really work better.
 The likelihood of Internet surfing inefficiency actually increases the more tabs are open because the open windows and titles are constantly distracting and irritating.
 And: Most of the stuff that you download and bookmark yourself, you do not need anyway afterwards.

 It's like tidying up the closet: what you haven't worn in the past two years is no longer wearable anyway.
 It often doesn't even fit or is out of date.
 This applies all the more to the Internet: Who will be interested in them tomorrow?
 Articles from the past month, where so much new information is added every day.

 So I've been doing this radically for some time now: after every step I finish, I remove all the files that were needed from the desktop.
 Mostly I throw them right in the dustbin.

 I move some of them into a folder with “material” so that I can bring them out again later if I want to log them out.
 This hardly ever happens, which is why I have now moved the material folder into a subfolder.
 The wastepaper basket, on the other hand, acts as a catch basin: if necessary, I can find things here again.

-The essence of this method: I do not think about every file and every link interesting, what I want to keep and what not, but usually throw the things in a matter of seconds in the barrel - zack zack, and clear and clean is the desktop.
+The gist of this one Method: I don't think about what I want to keep and what not for every file and every interesting link, but usually throw the things in the bin in a matter of seconds - zack zack, and clear and the work surface is clean.